7 social initiatives helping bushfire-affected communities

 A sister social initiative to #buyfromthebush, the @stayinthebush Instagram account supports rural communities and accommodation providers by showcasing beautiful places available to stay in the bush.
 What better way to show your support than enjoying a stunning stay in the countryside?

 Bushfire bounce back

-The social hashtag #bushfirebounceback has been launched by the Australian Tourism Export Council (ATEC) to spread the word that most of Australia remains unaffected and is open for business.
+The social hashtag #bushfirebounceback has been launched by the Australian Tourism Export Council (ATEC) to spread the word that most of Australia remains open for business.
 While travellers are encouraged to post images using the hashtag, ATEC are supporting tourism businesses across the country by featuring beautiful and available destinations on their Instagram account @bushfirebounceback.

 Stay with them

 The Instagram initiative @staywiththemau aims to boost local economies in fire-affected regions by inspiring travellers to visit the array of stunning accommodation options featured on the page. @staywiththemau also provides a platform for guests to connect with accommodation providers directly, eliminating third-party commission fees for local businesses during this time of need.